 Why didn't the Browns take a wide receiver like Georgia Tech's Stephen Hill?
-Why didn't Cleveland pick up Iowa offensive tackle Riley Reiff or Stanford guard David DeCastro?
+Why didn't Cleveland pick up an offensive tackle like Stanford's Jonathan Martin or Mississippi's Bobby Massie?
 Why did a rebuilding franchise select an older quarterback?

 "We went through the process of evaluating him, we became very fond of him," Browns coach Pat Shurmur said.
 "We all did, from Randy [Lerner, owner] to Mike [Holmgren, team president] to Tom [Heckert, general manager] to myself.
 I came away saying this is a guy we'd like to have on our team.
 That's where we're at right now."

 It was interesting that Shurmur pointed out that the owner had input on this decision.
 The pressure is on, and the clock is ticking.

 At his age, Weeden has to start immediately.
 There's no time to let him sit and learn.
 And, because of his age, the expectation is to win immediately.

 Browns officials shrugged off Weeden's age as being an issue.
 The number they concentrated on is 22, which is Weeden's wins in 25 starts in college.